 Other California butterfly families -- all of which have species in SoCal except for the Metalmarks -- include Gossamer Wings (Lycaenidae), Skippers (Hesperidae) which love flowering grasses, Swallowtails (Papilionidae) and the Whites and bright yellow Sulphurs (Pieridae).
 One lone species of Metalmark (Riodinidae) called the Mormon Metalmark (Apodemia mormo) makes appearances in Central California.

 For detailed descriptions and photos of the many species in these families, visit Art Shapiro’s Butterfly Site at the University of California, Davis, website.
 We also included some thumbnail descriptions of the families in our article about Texas butterfly gardening.

 SoCal Lepidoptera Food Favorites

 Some butterfly plants that grow well in one part of Los Angeles County can be a poor choice for another part of the metro region.
-The butterflies that hang out in Malibu or further north in Santa Barbara enjoy the nectar of Pitcher Sage (Salvia spathacea) and California Purple Sage (S. leucophylla).
+The butterflies that hang out in Malibu or further north in Santa Barbara enjoy the nectar of various kinds of Pitcher Sage (Salvia spathacea) and California Purple Sage (S. leucophylla).
 However, NABA gardeners further south along what is called the LA Basin say that neither species does well in their foggy microclimate.

 Here are four SoCal areas for which NABA provides detailed lists of nectar plants for adult butterflies and host plants for foliage-munching caterpillars: